 Formaldehyde Emission Standards for Composite Wood Products

-On July 27, 2016, EPA finalized a rule to reduce exposure to formaldehyde vapors from certain wood products produced domestically or imported into the United States.
+On December 12, 2016, EPA published in the Federal Register a final rule to reduce exposure to formaldehyde vapors from certain wood products produced domestically or imported into the United States.

-- Read a prepublication copy of the formaldehyde emissions standards final rule
+- Read the formaldehyde emissions standards final rule in the Federal Register.

 EPA worked with the California Air Resources Board to help ensure the final national rule is consistent with California’s requirements for composite wood products.